 Talk Time & Literacy: Traditional Tales

-The stories we will be reading are:
+The stories we have read are:

 The Gingerbread Man